 You simply highlight the sentences or portion of text you are interested in and Candy saves and displays it in a card together with the author and the source information.
 You can embed these cards in your documents (online and offline), share them via email or on popular social media networks such as Twitter and Facebook or embed them in your blog or website the same way you embed a YouTube video.
+Candy can be of great help to students.
+They can use it to insert quotations from any webpage right into the document they are working on.
 The Research Safari - Home.
 7 Ways Students Use Diigo To Do Research and Collaborative Project Work.
 January 14, 2015 Diigo is an excellent social bookmarking tool that enable you to save, annotate, and share bookmarks.

 The power of Diigo lies in the distinctive features that it offers to teachers and educators.
 There is a special account for K-12 and higher-ed educators that empower registered teachers with a variety of tools and features.
 One of the best things you can do with the Educator account is creating a Diigo group for your class.
 You can do this without the need for students emails.
 Quick_start_guide [Zotero Documentation] Translations of this page: Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 Google users can conduct advanced searches in two ways: 1.
 By using the search engine's dedicated Advanced Search page 2.
+By integrating Advanced Search Operators into their search.
 Bamboo DiRT.
 10 Great Search Engines for History Teachers.
 Use the LUNA Browser to check out David Rumsey’s Map Collection with more than 30,000 images, searchable by keyword.

 We've designed this website as a basic introduction to historical research for anyone and everyone who is interested in exploring the past.
 Whenever you frame a question with reference to how things have changed over time, you commit yourself to doing historical research.
 All of us do this all the time, but not everyone thinks very carefully about the best ways of finding information about the past and how it relates to the present.